remorses/bundless/README.md

 -   can consume commonjs packages
 -   prebundles dependencies in bundles
--   supports jsx, typescript, css out of the box
+-   supports importing jsx, typescript, css out of the box
 -   support for monorepos and complex node_modules structures

 Still in progress